nerium-data/nerium/OPERATIONS.md

 ### Procedure

-1. Choose, with the team, a cluster to deploy to.
-For this document, as an example, let's say the team has chosen `sarcastic-skateboard-72` as a cluster name.
+1. As a team, choose a cluster name for the following steps.
+For example, let's say the team has chosen `sarcastic-skateboard-72` as a cluster name.

-1. Set the `CLUSTER` envar to that name
+2. Set the `CLUSTER` envar to that name

-    `$ export CLUSTER=sarcastic-skateboard-72`
+   `export CLUSTER=sarcastic-skateboard-72`

-1. Clone (or pull) the most recent secrets from the `oao/secrets` encrypted repository somewhere out of the way.
+3. Clone (or pull) the most recent secrets from the `oao/secrets` encrypted repository somewhere out of the way.
 Note the path.
-For this document, as an example let's say you cloned that into your home directory.
+For example, let's say you cloned that into your home directory.

-1. Set the SECRET_PATH envar to that path.
+4. Set the SECRET_PATH envar to that path.

-    `$ export SECRET_PATH=$HOME/secrets`
+   `export SECRET_PATH=$HOME/secrets`

-1. Deploy Nerium.
+5. Deploy Front End.

-    `$ make deploy`
+   `make deploy`

    a.
-If the cluster already exists it will use it, otherwise it will ask if you
+If the cluster already exists, this command will use it.
+Otherwise, it
-     would like to create it.
+      will ask whether to create the cluster on your behalf.

-## Deploy Nerium for permanent deployments
+## Deploy Front End for Permanent Deployments

-Permanent deployments have not been finalized as of 2018-02-28, but they would be something like `integration`, `stage`, and `production`.
+Permanent deployments have not been finalized as of Feb 28 2018, but they would be something like `integration`, `stage`, and `production`.

 * Permanent deployments are initially deployed using the dev instructions above

 * CI servers watching for tags that match their environment (integration, stage, production) and will then simply swap in the new image to the deployment that was deployed with the dev instructions.

+  * Set this up in [cloud builder](https://console.cloud.google.com/gcr/triggers)
+    * triggering off a tag that matches `^(integration|stage|production)$`
+    * configured by `cloudbuild.yaml` located at `/cloudbuild.yaml`
+    * with no substitution variables

 * This may be an interim solution until we get experience with permanent deployments in this paradigm.